-Twenty-five thousand Tricare beneficiaries were disenrolled due to a technical snafu related to the Integrated Personnel and Pay System-Army (IPPS-A) last week.
+Twenty-five thousand Tricare beneficiaries were disenrolled due to a technical snafu related to the Integrated Personnel and Pay System-Army (IPPS-A).
 Servicemembers should check their health benefits to ensure they, and their families, were not mistakenly removed from the system.

 The issue, caused by an alteration in a different system to make it compatible with IPPS-A, has mostly been resolved, but soldiers may still need to re-enroll their family members, according to Lt.
 Col. Joseph Payton, a spokesperson.